MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-load-test-v1.md

 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Path to the load test YAML configuration file, relative from the repo root.
-See (Test configuration YAML reference)[/azure/load-testing/reference-test-config-yaml].
+See [Test configuration YAML reference](/azure/load-testing/reference-test-config-yaml).
 Should be fully qualified path or relative to the default working directory.
 <!-- :::editable-content-end::: -->
 <br>